Dragan Marković Markoni: Political career

 The PUPS contested the 2020 Serbian parliamentary election on the electoral list of the Serbian Progressive Party.
 Marković received the 101st position on the list and was elected when it won a landslide majority with 188 mandates.
-Although he was described in a August 2020 news article as an independent candidate who had been endorsed by the PUPS, he subsequently identified as a member of the party.
+Although he was described in an August 2020 news article as an independent candidate who had been endorsed by the PUPS, he subsequently identified as a member of the party.

 Marković is a member of the assembly's defence and internal affairs committee, the environmental protection committee, and the committee on the judiciary, public administration, and local self government; a deputy member of the committee on labour, social issues, social inclusion, and poverty reduction; a member of Serbia's delegation to the Parliamentary Dimension of the Central European Initiative; and a member of Serbia's parliamentary friendship groups with Austria, Bosnia and Herzegovina, Canada, China, the Czech Republic, Greece, Hungary, Ireland, Israel, Italy, Jordan, Russia, Slovenia, Spain, Syria, Turkey, and the United Arab Emirates.